 The first iteration of the MSL study was administered in the spring of 2006.
-Subsequent data collections have been conducted in 2009, 2010, 2011, 2012, and 2015.
-Over 300 institutions and 350,000 students have been part of the study to date.
+Subsequent data collections have been conducted in 2009, 2010, 2011, 2012, 2015, and 2018.
+Over 350 institutions and 500,000 students have been part of the study to date.
 The study was initially created and led by Co-Principal Investigators, Dr. John P. Dugan of Loyola University Chicago and Dr. Susan R. Komives of University of Maryland.
 The project is currently run full time by Dr. Dugan.
 The National Clearinghouse for Leadership Programs (NCLP - www.nclp.umd.edu) plays a central role as a sponsor of the MSL.
-The Survey Sciences Group, LLC, serves as the primary coordinators of the research.
+SoundRocket (formerly the Survey Sciences Group, LLC), serves as the primary coordinators of the research.
 Over the years, the MSL has received funding from a variety of organizations; however, the most important source of funding for this research continues to be each of the partner schools that participate in the research.

 The education and development of students as leaders has long served as a central purpose for institutions of higher education as evidenced in mission statements and the increased presence of both curricular and co-curricular leadership development programs on college and university campuses (Komives, 2011).
 Astin and Astin (2000) go as far as to suggest that "higher education plays a major part in shaping the quality of leadership in modern society" (p.
 1) and a growing number of scholars and professional associations have identified socially responsible leadership as a core college outcome (Association of American Colleges & Universities, 2007; Astin & Astin, 2000; Hoy & Meisel, 2008; National Association of Student Personnel Administrators & American College Personnel Association, 2004).
 Yet, research on the topic continues to reflect an incomplete picture suffering from a lack of theoretical grounding consistent with contemporary conceptualizations (Dugan & Komives, 2007; Dugan, 2011) as well as a lack of clarity regarding individual and institutional factors influencing leadership development (Kezar, Carducci, & Contreras-McGavin, 2006).
-If higher education institutions could begin to address these issues, the ability to enhance leadership development and the preparation of civically engaged citizens would increase dramatically.
+As institutions of higher education work to address these issues, their ability to enhance leadership development and the preparation of civically engaged citizens will continue to increase dramatically.